Technical architecture overview for IT teams evaluating AccessPoint

 Key characteristics:

-• Tenant-native — Deploys as a SharePoint Framework (SPFx) solution and Azure PaaS services within your existing tenant
+• Tenant-native — deploys as a SharePoint Framework (SPFx) solution and Azure PaaS services within your existing tenant

-• No Power Platform dependencies — No Dataverse, Power Automate, or Power Apps licensing required
+• No Power Platform dependencies — no Dataverse, Power Automate, or Power Apps licensing required

-• Data sovereignty — All data resides in your Azure tenant's configured geography
+• Data sovereignty — all data resides in your Azure tenant's configured geography

-• Flat-rate licensing — Departmental licensing with no per-user metering
+• Flat-rate licensing — departmental licensing with no per-user metering

 Architecture Diagram